vmware/container-service-extension/system_tests_v2/README.md

 These small tests using Click's `CLIRunner` and `invoke` function only validate command structure.
 These assert statements will pass because the commands themselves are valid, even if an error is thrown during the command execution.

+## Pytest logging mechanism

+pytest-logger is a plugin used to log during test execution.
+The plugin makes use of hooks to configure logs.
+The `pytest_logger.py` file contains the logger which can be imported in different test files.

+The hooks `pytest_logger_config(logger_config)` and `pytest_logger_logdirlink(config)` are configured in conftest.py to create a symlink `pytest_log` to log directory created by pytest.
+A different log file will be created for each test executed.

+To log information, please import and use the logger PYTEST_LOGGER defined in `pytest_logger.py` module.

 ---

 ### Helpful links